devops-den/emqx-kafka-mongo-messaging-app/README.md

 ## EMQX + KAFKA together

-So far, we have learned how EMQX and Kafka works individually.
-Now its time to club together to yeild better results.
-All we need to do here is, merging EMQX subscriber logic and Kafka producer logic together.

-After merging both the logics, it will look like below,
+After learning how EMQX and Kafka function separately up till now, it is time to combine the two to achieve better outcomes.
+To do this, simply combine the logics of EMQX subscribers and Kafka producers.
+The combined output will look like this:

 ```
 import random